-Diploma in Community cervices
+Diploma in Community Services

 TMG collage provides this course every term with an intensive industry practical placement.
-This program has been beneficial flexibly to all ages of community group includes who are also working and give them further opportunity to upskill their community service delivery skills and experience meeting changing community services
+This program has been particularly beneficial to employed community members seeking to upskill their community service delivery skills and build their experience to meet the everchanging demands of the community service sector.